alifsemi/alif_mp3player/README.md

 1. make -j

 The resulting binary and elf file are located in the bin directory under the build_dir.

+## Changing core
+By default, the project is built to target M55_HP core.
+HE core can be selected by adding -DENSEMBLE_CORE=M55_HE to the cmake command.

 ## Changing the audio sample
 The project expects an MP3 file in stereo format and 48 KHz sample rate.
 The file is then placed directly into the source code as a buffer and stored to MRAM along with the application.